SebastianoDenegri/Predicting_Road_Safety/README.md

-# Coursera_Capstone
+# Predicting Road Safety
-Building a machine learning classification model for accident severity
+Building machine learning classification models to predict the risk of getting into a car accident and the severity of a potential collision.